- Environmental Vision 2050

 Participating in the Shiga Green-activity Network’s biodiversity and CSR research association

 Daifuku is a founding member of a research association established in 2015 that looks into biodiversity, the environment and CSR.
-The association, which was formed as part of the Shiga Green-activity Network, of which Daifuku is also a member, facilitates learning about biodiversity and the latest CSR trends, and encourages communication between association members.
+The association, which was formed as part of the Shiga Green-activity Network, of which Daifuku is also a member, plans and holds seminars and other events for members intended to facilitate learning about biodiversity, create opportunities to learn about the latest CSR trends centered on the field of biodiversity, and encourage communication between association members.

-Participating in the Lake Biwa Biodiversity Network's dragonfly conservation efforts through corporate collaboration
+Participating in the Biodiversity Biwako Network's dragonfly conservation efforts through corporate collaboration

-- *Asahi Kasei Corporation, Asahi Kasei Juko Co., Ltd., OMRON Corporation, Sekisui Jushi Corporation, Sekisui Chemical Co., Ltd., Daihatsu Motor Co., Ltd., Yanmar Co., Ltd., and Daifuku Co., Ltd.
+- *Asahi Kasei Corporation, Asahi Kasei Juko Co., Ltd., OMRON Corporation, Sekisui Chemical Co., Ltd., Sekisui Jushi Corporation, Daihatsu Motor Co., Ltd., Yanmar Holdings, Inc., and Daifuku Co., Ltd.

 In 2012, Daifuku established its Eco-Action program, which rewards eco-points for environmental activities undertaken by employees in a bid to foster an environmental mindset.
-With a variety of ecological activities provided in each region, a total of 13,403 employees participated in volunteer activities and environmental learning events.
+With a variety of ecological activities provided in each region, a total of 7,122 employees participated in volunteer activities and environmental learning events in fiscal 2020.

 Eco-points gained by employees can be exchanged for green goods and other rewards.
 In addition, we donate an amount equivalent to the total points gained by them to external organizations.